nuejs/nue/packages/nuejs.org/docs/islands.md

 ## Organization
 Islands can live at different levels in your project, depending on where you need them:
-- **Global islands**: Store them in `@globals/join-list.dhtml` for use across the entire site—like a universal signup form.
+- **Global islands**: Store them in `@globals/join-list.dhtml` for use across the entire site — like a universal signup form.
 - **Area-specific islands**: Put them in `blog/islands.dhtml` for app-specific features, such as a blog’s comment box.
 - **Page-specific islands**: Place them in `blog/post/islands.dhtml` for one-off needs tied to a single page.